 A structural engineer is responsible for assessing the structural integrity of a building, as well as the viability of any planned alterations or extensions.
 A structural engineer might work as part of a larger team, for instance they may be collaborating with architects as the design proposition is developed.
 A structural engineer ultimately acts as a consultant, advising based on their calculations of the structure versus the design ambition.

 Plentific can help you along by generating a bespoke list of the best structural engineers in your local area with the specific skills to suit you, as well as providing quick access to customer reviews to help you compare your options.
-By hiring a 'verified' Pro you will also gain coverage for your project from the Plentific Guarantee.
+Each and every job booked via Plentific will also be covered by the Plentific Guarantee.

 What do you need to think about when finding a structural engineer?

 As you are hiring the structural engineer to act as an expert advisor, you must make sure they are qualified professionals.
 First step when liaising with your local structural engineer, is to ask for paperwork that verifies their background.

 The certification you want to be looking for is ISE - Institute of Structural Engineers.
 Engineers registered have had to undergo a rigorous entrance process, and are regularly inspected for as long as they are as members.
 ISE registered structural engineers are also expected to continue their professional development.
 Members of this institute are qualified professionals.

 You should also ask for testimonials from previous customers, as you want to explore whether they have relevant experience.
 For example, have they worked with buildings similar to yours before?
 What experience do they have of working within a team like the one you may hire?

 An experienced professional should be able to provide all of this information.
 If they cannot, or are hesitant to do so, it would be wise to continue your search.

 Also think about whether you are going to hire your team from the same business.
 For example, will your architect and structural engineer be from the same company?